Luxury in Fashion: Meaning and Evolution

 The ideal of luxury in fashion has changed over the years.

-And the reason is pretty obvious.
+And the reason is quite obvious.

 We are faced with a sector in which art and creativity reign supreme.